RanaTalha04/Statistics/README.md

 # Statistics
-This repository will contain tasks that I will complete to improve my Stats skills.
+This repository has different concepts from statistics implemented using python.

 - ### **MCT** → Measure of Central Tendency
 - ### **MoV** → Measure of Variablity